 Alfred Philippe, a designer at Trifari, produced animal figures called Jelly Bellies.
 Elephants, fish, swans, birds, poodles, penguins, lizards were among his favorite collections.
 They were made of large polished cabochons of Lucite that looked like rock crystal.
 Coro, an American jewelry brand, and other costume jewelry brands copied his designs, resulting in a lawsuit.

 Coro made the famous Duette pin: a large brooch that split into two pieces such as two faces, two birds, or two flowers.
 They were inspired by Cartier’s early dress clip pairs.
 The Duette pin could be worn as one on a dress or divided and worn on a dress and hat or hat and coat.
 Original novelty pieces are now highly collectible, with some selling for incredible prices.

 Luckily, a variety of vintage reproduction designs are available, offering just as much wit and whimsy.

 Natural shapes and forms continued in popularity during the 1940s.
 Feathers, birds, leaves, and insects were all utilized in costume jewelry designs.
 These designs were often made using glass rhinestones for sparkle at low cost.

-Jonas Eisenberg, Eisenberg and Sons, started as a clothing designer but when his large, sparkly, brooches were stolen off dresses he turned to jewelry design instead.
+Jonas Eisenberg of Eisenberg and Sons started as a clothing designer, but when his large sparkly brooches were stolen off dresses, he turned to jewelry design instead.
 They were worn by a number of Hollywood stars.
 Brooches with bows and big gemstones were the best sellers.

 Botanical shapes have remained a popular choice in jewelry design for centuries.
 From the late 1930s onwards, floral forms started to become more exuberant.